marxanweb/general/documentation/docs_user.md

 The information that is shown for a feature is summarised below.
 Note that not all of this information is shown for features in an imported Marxan project.
 For more information see [Why do imported projects have less functions available?](#why-do-imported-projects-have-less-functions-available).
 - ID - an internal unique identifer for the feature.
 - Alias - the user-friendly name for the feature and the one that will be shown in the features window and features tab
 - Feature class name - the unique system-provided name for the feature.
-This identifer is unique across all Marxan Server databases and is the same identifier used in the Mapbox ID.
+This identifer is unique across all server databases and is the same identifier used in the Mapbox ID.
 - Description - the description the user provided for the feature.
 - Creation date - the date that the feature was created in Marxan Web (not the date that the shapefile was created in the case of an imported shapefile)
 - Mapbox ID - a unique identifier for the feature in Mapbox.